MichaelSchmidt82/synthea-cloudstore/README.md

 - CSV
     - Export raw CSVs.
 The CSVs will be stored in a folder labeled "csv".
 - CCDA
     - Export in CCDA format.
-The output files are in R4 format spec and placed in a folder labeled "ccda".
+The output files follow the R4 format specification and are placed in a folder labeled "ccda".
 - DTSU2
     - Export in DSTU2 format.
 Files are stored in a folder labeled "fhir_dstu2".
 - STU3